Skip to content

 • All scripts pre-validated at startup

-• Cannot execute arbitrary code via API manipulation
+• Cannot execute arbitrary code via IPC manipulation

 Convenience: Medium